elixir-lang/elixir-lang.github.com/_posts/2012-04-21-hello-macros.markdown

       end
     end

 Our `get` macro accepts two arguments, the second one is pattern-matched to extract the block of code between `do` and `end`.
-The macro produces a definition of the `handle` method with three arguments.
-The `_data` argument is not used here, it will be used in the `post` method later.
+The macro produces a definition of the `handle` function with three arguments.
+The `_data` argument is not used here, it will be used in the `post` macro later.
 So, basically, instead of calling `get` we could write the following definition in **HelloServer** to achieve the same effect:

     def handle(:get, "/", _data) do
       { :ok, "Hello world!" }